themeghamind/PredictAPulseAI/README.md

 PredictAPulseAI provides users with a health questionnaire, where the answers serve as input for an ML model for heart attack risk classification.
 Our ML model was trained using a dataset that has features for causes of heart attacks and predicts future heart attacks.
 Afterward, users upload summary benefits of insurance policies to PredictAPulseAI, and it combines all of this data to find the most cost-effective insurance policy given your risk for heart attacks.

 ## How we built it
 Frontend: JS, React, Next.js, TypeScript, HTML/CSS, Material UI, Vercel
-Backend: Python, Flask, MindsDB.api, Tesseract OCR, Open AI GPT (3.5)
+Backend: Python, FastAPI, MindsDB.api, Tesseract OCR, OpenAI GPT 3.5
-Database: SQL, CockroachDB
+Database: CockroachDB
-Classification Model: Heart Attack Kaggle Dataset, MindsDB
+Classification Model: Heart Attack Kaggle Dataset, MindsDB Regression-Based Predictor

 ## Challenges we ran into
 Some of the challenges we ran into were dealing with the limitations of Intel Cloud, specifically its inability to connect to Cockroach DB and port-forward for our custom backend API.